Michelle de Swarte

 Michelle de Swarte (born 1980) is an English actress, comedian, presenter, and former model.
-She starred in the Netflix series The Duchess.
+She starred in the Netflix series The Duchess, and created, wrote and starred in the BBC series Spent.

 Early life

 De Swarte was born in Lewisham, South London to a Jewish mother and a Jamaican father and grew up in Brixton.
-She left school at 14.
+She was diagnosed with dyslexia as a child.

 Career

-De Swarte was scouted by a modeling agency at 19 while working at a bar in Clapham.
-She landed gigs in New York where she would discover comedy.
-She has appeared on a number of panel shows for Channel 4, BBC, ITV and Comedy Central.
-She recorded an Edinburgh Fringe Festival audiobook for Penguin Books.
-Her other TV credits include presenting Emmy nominated series Woman with Gloria Steinem, The Fashion Show on ITV2, BBC Three current affairs debate show Free Speech and appearances on I’m A Celebrity Get Me Out of Here Now! on ITV.
-She also hosted the celebrity gossip show Dirty Digest on E4, which she co-devised.
+De Swarte was scouted by a modeling agency at the age of 19, while working at SegaWorld London.
+She subsequently relocated to New York to continue her modelling career, before returning to Britain and moving into comedy.

 De Swarte's beauty product campaigns include Make-up Art Cosmetics, Sephora and Neutrogena.
 She has also been photographed for Burberry, Tommy Hilfiger, Cartier, Betsey Johnson, Michael Kors, Baby Phat, H&M, Gap and Levis, by photographers such as Mario Testino, Peter Lindbergh, Patrick Demarchelier and Steven Meisel, and featured in fashion spreads for Harper's Bazaar, Italian Vanity Fair and V. She modeled for Copperwheat Blundell (Ready-to-Wear Fall/Winter 2000 fashion show), Luella, Missoni (Ready-to-Wear Spring/Summer 2002 fashion shows), and during the Ready-to-Wear Fall/Winter 2002 fashion week she modeled for Dolce & Gabbana, Gucci, John Galliano and Versus Versace.
 But her career as a runway model stopped abruptly after she fell down repeatedly and removed her shoes while walking for the Gucci Fall/Winter 2002 Ready-to-Wear fashion show, where the catwalk was covered in faux sheepskin.